microsoft/TypeScript-Website/packages/documentation/copy/en/javascript/JSDoc Reference.md

 The list below outlines which constructs are currently supported when using JSDoc annotations to provide type information in JavaScript files.

-Note any tags which are not explicitly listed below (such as `@async`) are not yet supported.
+Note any tags which are not explicitly listed below (such as ` async`) are not yet supported.

 #### Types